Community and Place-Based Education

 • Continue on to Master’s degree programs

-• A-CATE Teacher Apprenticeship will Earn their K8 Teacher Education Certificate to apply for their Teaching License with the Department of Education and Early Development.
+• Teacher Apprentices will earn their K8 Teacher Education Certificate to apply for their Teaching License with the Department of Education and Early Development.

 Educational Foundations & Classroom Environment